ouun/kirki-framework-sync_controls/README.md

 ## Sync indicator

-Controls which have a master sync defined have a indicator appended to the label.
+Controls which have a master sync defined have an indicator appended to the label.
-It is linked to focus the master control on click and either labels `AUTO` as long as it is in sync or 'CUSTOM' if the value is overwritten.
+It is linked to focus the master control on a click and either labels `AUTO` as long as it is in sync or 'CUSTOM' if the value is overwritten.